Arthur Vermeeren: 2023–24 season

 On 23 July 2023, Vermeeren was a starter in the Belgian Super Cup as Antwerp defeated KV Mechelen on penalty kicks.
 On 19 September, he made his Champions League debut in a 5–0 defeat against Barcelona.
 On 13 December, he scored his first Champions League goal in a 3–2 victory in the return leg against the same opponent.
 Vermeeren was awarded Man of the Match for his performance and told reporters in the post-match interview: "Today, a dream came true.
 I am very happy and I hope I have made my family proud."
 Vermeeren ended his season at Antwerp with 8 G/A in 32 games in all competitions.
 Prior to his departure from the club, he made 64 consecutive starts across all competitions for the club, playing 99.4% of the available minutes during that run.

 Atlético Madrid

 On 26 January 2024, Vermeeren joined La Liga club Atlético Madrid on a six-and-a-half-year contract.
 The deal reportedly included a €18 million transfer fee, with up to €5 million in add-ons, and Royal Antwerp keeping a 10% sell-on clause.

 RB Leipzig

 On 26 August 2024, Vermeeren joined Bundesliga club RB Leipzig on a season-long loan, with an obligation to buy once certain conditions were met.
 On 17 January 2025, Leipzig confirmed that the conditions had been met, and Vermeeren had joined the club permanently on a deal until 2029.

 Loan to Marseille

 On 31 August 2025, Vermeeren was loaned to Marseille in France for the season.

+Loan to Antwerp

+On 3 September 2026, Vermeeren returned to Antwerp on loan from Leipzig for the 2026–27 season.